justpy-org/justpy/docs/tutorial/request_object.md

 Let's examine the program.
 First, notice how we define `dog_pic` as an `async` function (if you don't know what `async` functions are in Python just skip this paragraph and the next).
 JustPy uses [starlette.io](https://www.starlette.io/), "a lightweight ASGI framework/toolkit, which is ideal for building high performance asyncio services".
 To shield users from the complexities of async programming in Python, JustPy allows both functions that handle requests and functions that handle events to be either `async` or not.
 The framework checks if a function is a coroutine and runs it accordingly.

 When a request or event handler require I/O operations over the internet (or to access a local database or even file), it is recommended that they be of type `async` and that all I/O and database operations be non-blocking (this means they are run as a coroutine or in another thread).
 Otherwise, the application will not scale.
 To help with the simple case of using an API with the HTTP GET method, JustPy provides a helper function conveniently called `get`.
-The function asynchronously retrieves information which it assumes is in JSON format and converts it to a Python dictionary.
+The function asynchronously retrieves information which (by default in JSON format) and converts it to a Python dictionary.

 In the program above we call the `get` function with the appropriate URL.
 We are requesting the URL for a random image of dog with a certain breed.
 That URL can be found under the 'message' key in the dictionary `r`.
 We then add an image to the page using the `Img` class which corresponds to the HTML img tag.
 The `src` attribute is then set to the URL of the image.
 Finally, we return the page which the framework will then render.